dimaslanjaka/static-blog-generator/src-posts/2018/11/tutorial-how-to-create-autocomplete.md

 ---
 title: Tutorial How to Create Autocomplete with CodeIgniter
 webtitle: WMI Gitlab
-subtitle: In this tutorial we will discuss how to create autocomplete with codeigniter , in this discussion I assume all friends TWD already
+subtitle: In this tutorial we will discuss how to create autocompletewith codeigniter , in this discussion I assume all friends TWD already
 lang: en
 date: 2018-11-06T20:50:00.000+07:00